EgidioCaprino/digital-marketing/README.md

-# digital-marketing
+# Digital Marketing
-Conceptual map the Digital Marketing course from University of Illinois
+These are the conceptual mind maps I created while following this course on Coursera.